2016 Zamboanga City local elections: Results

 The candidates for district representative, mayor, and vice mayor, with the highest number of votes, wins the seat; they are voted separately, therefore they may be of different parties when elected.

 House of Representatives election

 1st District

 Incumbent Congressman Celso Lobregat is running for reelection.

 2nd District

 District II Representative Lilia Macrohon-Nuño is running for reelection.

 Mayoral elections

 Incumbent Mayor Maria Isabelle Climaco Salazar is running for reelection.

 Vice-mayoral elections

 Incumbent Vice Mayor Cesar Iturralde is running for reelection.
-Although he considered to run for Congress representing District 2, Iturrakde decided to back down in attempt to prevent a show-off between incumbent Mayor Beng Climaco and incumbent District 1 Congressman Celso Lobregat.
+Although he considered to run for Congress representing District 2, Iturralde decided to back down in attempt to prevent a show-off between incumbent Mayor Beng Climaco and incumbent 1st district representative Celso Lobregat.

 City Council elections

 Each of Zamboanga City's two legislative districts elects eight councilors to the City Council.
 The eight candidates with the highest number of votes wins the seats per district.